Frank F. Judd Jr., "The Jerusalem Conference: The First Council of the Christian Church," in Religious Educator 12, no. 1 (2011): 55-71.

-Frank F. Judd Jr. (email@example.com) is an associate professor of ancient scripture at BYU.
+Frank F. Judd Jr. (email@example.com) was an associate professor of ancient scripture at BYU when this was written.

 The most famous council of the early Christian Church is probably the Council of Nicaea, which took place in AD 325 in the city of Nicaea, located just south of Constantinople, or modern-day Istanbul, Turkey.
 At the Council of Nicaea, Christian leaders from all over the Roman Empire convened in order to discuss, among other things, doctrinal issues related to the controversial teachings of Arius, a presbyter or local leader from Alexandria, Egypt.
 Much of the discussion centered on the views of Arius concerning the nature of Christ as well as the Savior’s precise relationship to the other members of the Godhead: God the Father and the Holy Ghost.
 This conference resulted in the formulation and distribution of the Nicene Creed.
 Despite the declarations of the leaders of the Church at that time, doctrinal controversies relating to the teachings of Arius persisted.

 The Council of Nicaea, however, was not the first council of the Christian Church.
 Roughly two decades after the crucifixion of the Savior, leaders of the Church met in Jerusalem to discuss issues relating to the law of Moses, Gentile conversion, and the obligations of faithful members of the Church of Jesus Christ.
 This council also resulted in the formulation and distribution of important documents—letters announcing the decisions of the council (see Acts 15:23–31).
 Significantly, even after the leaders of the Church made certain decisions at this conference, questions remained unanswered.